 Perform Regular Maintenance on Your Air Conditioner

 Even ENERGY STAR® certified air conditioners need some regular TLC to deliver their expected efficiency ratings.
 Because much like your car, your central air conditioner operates more efficiently with routine maintenance and system check-ups.
 For example, a dirty, clogged air filter can restrict air circulation, potentially causing loss of comfort and reduced energy efficiency, while also putting a strain on the system’s fans and motors.
-As a part of standard air conditioner maintenance, most homeowners can handle checking, cleaning or replacing the air filter.
+As a part of standard AC Maintenance, most homeowners can handle checking, cleaning or replacing the air filter.
 However, experienced HVAC professionals have the training and the equipment to dig deeper.
 They can assess system performance, clean and adjust internal components and take care of any minor issues before they become big problems.
 A professional air conditioner tune-up can help maintain the efficiency of your system with services like:

 - Cleaning the outdoor coil: A dirty outdoor coil affects system performance by restricting airflow and heat transfer needed for proper cooling operation.